Band spectrum singularities for Schr\"odinger operators: Schr o dinger Operators Invariant Under Cubic Lattices

 Also note that $V$ being invariant under $r$ implies $V_{1,0,1} = V_{0,1,1}$.
 In addition, $V_{1,1,1} =V_{1,0,0}$ since

 Therefore

 We then plug $\omega$ into this formula for each $\omega \in \UU$ to obtain:

 The set where the right-hand sides of the above two equations fail to be distinct is a single hyperplane.
-Therefore we again conclude that for $V$ in a set of codimension 1, the eigenvalue $||K||^2$ of $-\Delta$ splits into at least a simple eigenvalue and an eigenvalue of multiplicity at most three.
+Therefore we again conclude that for $V$ away from a set of codimension 1, the eigenvalue $\|K\|^2$ of $-\Delta$ splits into at least a simple eigenvalue and an eigenvalue of multiplicity at most three.